jsguti323/Housing_Estimator/README.md

 ## Limitations of the Data Set
+  While detailed within the features offered, this dataset had some limitations:
+    - the data is gathered by block; however, the data varies by unit
+        - 3 features are median values:
+	    - age of the houses per block;
+	    - income of the population per block; and,
+	    - value of the houses per block
+	- 4 are totals of the represented features within a block:
+	    - number of rooms
+	    - number of bedrooms
+	    - number of people
+            - number of households

+Scaling the data brings the input data points closer together; however, it is more difficult to get a good understanding of what the data is actually saying in interpreting results.
+For example, it is difficut to properly weigt total number of rooms on a block as part of individual house values.
+If the data set had included the number of houses or dwellings being counted in the per-block reference frame, we could have created calculated features to include in the analysis, such as median number of rooms per house or median number of residents.

-  the data reflects a single point in time, so the  characteristics relevant to house values cannot be observed over time within the data set
+The data reflects a single point in time, so the  characteristics relevant to house values cannot be observed over time rendering it relatively static.

 </p>
 </details>
 <details><summary>Data Exploration/Preliminary Analysis</summary>
+ Data exploration began wit reviewing nd collecting the from the different data sources we found for the model.
+We created a preliminary database that included

 <p>